August Plant of the Month | Chrysanthemum

 Chrysanthemum plants are relatively hardy and can withstand temperatures as low as -5°C but can still benefit from some protection during winter.
 A light covering of organic matter, compost or bark chips will make a strong, protective mulch.

-Chrysanthemums can be quite susceptible to mildew so be sure to keep the soil dry and well drained.
+Chrysanthemums can be quite susceptible to mildew, so well-drained soil is best.
 It is important to ensure good air circulation too.
+Avoiding getting water over the flowers and foliage when watering will also help.

 Chrysanthemum Planting Ideas